-Another relevant development that in our view will have a significant impact on private antitrust litigation in Italy is the recent Class Action Reform (see questions 19-26), which will presumably show its results in the following years.
+Another relevant development that, in our view, will have a significant impact on private antitrust litigation in Italy is the reform of class action proceedings implemented with the Law of 12 April 2019, No. 31, which will presumably show its results in the following years.